Here is a list of major ushin projects envisioned and tested; offline and online.

 - meetups through Local Calendar Event

-Community and University of Arizona students were invited to participate in face to face and website-based experiments during the several years of a community-wide course, What is Politics.
+Students of a college course at the University of Arizona participated in face to face and website-based experiments during the several years of the community-wide course, What is Politics.

 Most of the experiences were paper-based, using printouts that users filled in by hand.
 There were group meetings such as an analysis of the course itself.
 A prompt was posted in the center of a large board room table with the 8 shapes represented around the rim.
 Students walked around the table adding input related to their feelings, needs, suggestions … for teacher feedback and to spark deliberation.